MicrosoftDocs/dynamics-365-project-operations/articles/expense/cash-advance.md

   - Expense reports re-imagined
   - Ability to map cash advances to expense lines

- When thees features are enabled:
+ When these features are enabled:

   - You can select one or more cash advances to each expense line
   - The available balance of a cash advance is visible in real time when an expense report is saved.
 This allows you to process expense transactions and return cash transaction at the same time.